Saturday, May 10, 2025

 Languages spoken: English, Osage (intermediate), Spanish (beginner)

-Shannon Shaw Duty is the editor of the Osage News.
-She is a graduate of the University of Oklahoma with a bachelor's degree in Journalism and a master's degree in Legal Studies, Indigenous Peoples Law from the OU College of Law.
-She served on the Board of Directors for the Native American Journalists Association (NAJA) from 2013-2016 and served as a board member and Chairwoman for the Pawhuska Johnson O’Malley Parent Committee from 2017-2020.
+Shannon Shaw Duty, Osage from the Grayhorse District, is the editor of the award-winning Osage News, the official independent media of the Osage Nation.
+She is a graduate of the University of Oklahoma with a bachelor’s degree in Journalism and a master’s degree in Legal Studies with an emphasis in Indigenous Peoples Law.
+She currently sits on the Freedom of Information Committee for the Society of Professional Journalists.
+She has served as a board member for LION Publishers, as Vice President for the Pawhuska Public Schools Board of Education, on the Board of Directors for the Native American Journalists Association (now Indigenous Journalists Association) and served as a board member and Chairwoman for the Pawhuska Johnson O’Malley Parent Committee.
 She is a Chips Quinn Scholar, a former instructor for the Freedom Forum’s Native American Journalism Career Conference and the Freedom Forum’s American Indian Journalism Institute.
 She is a former reporter for The Santa Fe New Mexican.
-She is a 2012 recipient of the Native American 40 Under 40 from the National Center for American Indian Enterprise Development (NCAIED).
-In 2014 she helped lead the Osage News to receive the Elias Boudinot Free Press Award, NAJA’s highest honor.
-An Osage tribal member, she and her family are from the Grayhorse District.
-She currently resides in Pawhuska, Okla., with her husband and six children.
+She is a 2012 recipient of the Native American 40 Under 40 from the National Center for American Indian Enterprise Development.
+In 2014 she helped lead the Osage News to receive NAJA's Elias Boudinot Free Press Award.
+The Osage News won Best Newspaper from the SPJ-Oklahoma Chapter in their division 2018-2022.
+Her award-winning work has been published in Indian Country Today, The Washington Post, the Center for Public Integrity, NPR, the Associated Press, Tulsa World and others.
+She currently resides in Pawhuska, Okla., with her husband and together they share six children, two dogs and two cats.

 RELATED ARTICLES